GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/cascade-screening.md

 permalink: /lets-talk-genomics/cascade-screening
 ---

-# When a family member falls ill
+# When a relative is ill

 ## What is cascade screening?